-Not Getting the Right Support
+1. Not Getting the Right Support

 If your business doesn’t have the right people to back it up, then it should come as no surprise when it becomes to stumble and fall.
 You simply cannot go it alone when you run a business.

 This is what constricting a team in your business should be all about.
 Don’t think that you can go it alone because there will simply too much work for you to deal with adequately.

-Handling Money Recklessly
+2. Handling Money Recklessly

 The money that your business earns is going to be its lifeblood.
 You can’t expect the business to succeed or last for very long if you don’t handle money correctly.
 It’s all too easy to let these kinds of issues slip from your grasp.
 But doing so is never a good thing.

 When entrepreneurs are not scrutinizing expenditures, their eyes are taken off the ball.
 At that point, it’s no surprise that the business starts spending too much.

-Failing to Protect the Business and Its Ideas
+3. Failing to Protect the Business and Its Ideas

 Most new businesses start because someone has a new idea.
 This new idea could be a spin on an old idea.
 Or it could be something entirely fresh and new.
 If your idea is brand new, you should focus on protecting it in the best way you can.